StanfordAHA/aha/README.md

 successfully complete it can be merged back into `master` or whichever branch was the original target.

-## Modifying Dependabot's Pull Requests

-When Dependabot makes a pull request, it makes one pull request per dependency.
-When multiple dependencies need to be updated simultaneously, one way of managing this is to edit the pull request and change the base.

-For example:

-- `magma` is updated on `dependabot/submodules/master/magma` and failing due to `mantle` lagging behind.

-- `mantle` is updated on `dependabot/submodules/master/mantle` and is failing due to `magma` lagging behind.

-In this case we actually want `mantle` to be a pull request onto the `magma` pull request rather than `master`.
-We can change the base of the `mantle` pull request to `dependabot/submodules/master/magma` and then re-run checks by pushing a commit to the branch (e.g. `git commit --allow-empty -m "re-run checks"`). **Re-running checks through the GitHub Actions CI panel will not work as intended in this case.**

-Once the checks succeed, `mantle` should be automatically merged into `dependabot/submodules/master/magma`, which will trigger checks in that pull request to be re-run, which will eventually merge into `master`.

-One downside is that this means the checks will be run twice before it merges into `master`.
-Because of this, it can be desirable to do the manual updates instead.

 # Configuring a branch

 Branches represent different sets of dependencies of the full